rastrau/geowebforum-scraper/README.md

 The code is licensed under the [GNU General Public License v3.0](https://github.com/rastrau/geowebforum-scraper/blob/master/LICENSE).
 Conditions by [geowebforum](https://geowebforum.ch/benutzungsordnung.php) might apply for the data.

 ## Updating the data in `data.sqlite`
 This repository uses GitHub Actions in order to periodically update the SQLite database containing geowebforum.ch content.
 An update run is scheduled at 01:00 o'clock on the first day of each month.
-If you simply want to use recent data, feel free to just use the `data.sqlite`.
+If you simply want to use recent data, feel free to just use the database `data.sqlite`.
 Note that conditions by [geowebforum](https://geowebforum.ch/benutzungsordnung.php) might apply for the data.

 ## Collaboration
 If you'd like to further develop this code or talk about applications, I'm open.
 Please [get in touch through mail](mailto:mail@ralphstraumann.ch) or directly on GitHub.